 This is an awesome visualization.
 It gives us an intuition how long the climate remained unchanged and how dramatic the chance has become, only in a few decades.
 Please don’t get me wrong.
 The hockey stick graph was the first graph to show the climate change and I would never say that it is not well suited for its purpose.
 That’s not the point.
 The question is, can we do it better and make it so easy that everybody can grasp the deeper meaning?
 Do we have the data, the technical and visualisation skills to convince our peers and the broader public?

 The latter graph looks awesome and fancy, but that’s not the main point.
 It’s all about whether you can transport the main message with your visualisation at hand.
 From my point of view, the climate lab book example is a strong case, even though there is nothing wrong about the hockey stick graph.
 The main question is whether your visualisation makes your message easily accessible and transports it–hopefully–to a broad audience.
-And nobody expects that you to make an animated graph (which we will learn in a later session;) if you are not familiar with data visualization yet.
+And nobody expects from you to make an animated graph (which we will learn in a later session;) if you are not familiar with data visualization yet.

 To illustrate things ….